beaukinstler/flask-based-mood-tracker/PROJECT_GOALS.md

 				1. Respond with 40X and redirect to a Edit page that uses the PATCH
 			4. Else:
 				1. Log the mood and time in the database
+	2. Mood lists
+		1. Endpoints
+			1. /moods
+				- GET: List all moods
+				- POST: create a mood. body needs json. [{"description":"happy"}]
+				- PATCH/PUT: update the description of the moods

+			2. /moods/{descirption}
+				- GET: Get total by date of moods based on description

 3. Provide a description of the database tables required for your application, including column names, data types, constraints, and foreign keys.
 Include your database name.
 You can optionally include an ER diagram.

 -   You are not required to start nor submit any code this week.
 However, when you do begin working on the code and containers, keep these tips in mind: